dogusAkaydin/donation-analytics/README.md

 ```

-In addition to these program test, I added assertion-based unit tests in isRealNumber(s)
+In addition to these program tests, I added assertion-based unit tests in isRealNumber(s)
 function for demonstration purposes.

 [Back to Table of contents](README.md#table-of-contents)